 The aim and purpose of youth hostels is social tourism, inexpensive accommodation for anyone on a modest budget.
 Prices are set in such a way that services remain affordable whilst nevertheless guaranteeing good quality and fair wages.
-Swiss Youth Hostels have also been pursuing the goal of systematically upgrading the infrastructure and overall range of services for people with disabilities.
+Since 2008, Swiss Youth Hostels have also been pursuing the goal of systematically upgrading the infrastructure and overall range of services for people with disabilities.
 In 2013, it found the perfect partner for this project in the form of the Denk an mich foundation.
 The goal of the joint project partnership “Holidays – access for all” is to make the entire Swiss Youth Hostels offering barrier-free, from obtaining information on the Internet all the way to the hostels themselves.
 At the present time, 23 hostels are qualified for persons with disabilities.
 A further eight are partly qualified.
-The Swiss Youth Hostels currently employ around 530 persons sharing around 285 full-time jobs.
-The low staff turnover – around 9.5 per cent – reflects the positive results of the annual job satisfaction surveys among the employees.
-Over 95 per cent rate their personal satisfaction as very good, good or neutral.
+The Swiss Youth Hostels currently employ around 540 persons sharing 293 full-time jobs.
+The low staff turnover – around 9.6 per cent – reflects the positive results of the annual job satisfaction surveys among the employees.
+94 per cent rate their personal satisfaction as very good, good or neutral.
 An internal training programme offers development opportunities for all employees.
-Each year, around 500 course participants take advantage of this offer.
+Each year, around 370 course participants take advantage of this offer.
 An external social counselling office is open to all employees free of charge.
 And finally, a comparatively very healthy pension fund conveys a sense of security for the future.
 All employees, honorary board members and delegates receive accommodation vouchers every year entitling them and their family members to free use of the youth hostels.
 However, the Swiss Youth Hostels shoulder their social responsibility not only towards their guests and employees.
 Concern for regional and cultural aspects is accorded equal importance.
 Procurement of fresh regional produce and products bearing the Fairtrade seal of approval from the Max Havelaar Foundation is as much a matter of course as the upkeep of the historic buildings.

 Sustainability partners of the Swiss Youth Hostels